Marie-Louise Dubreil-Jacotin: Early life and education

-Marie-Louise Jacotin was born on 7 July 1905.
-She was the daughter of a lawyer for a French bank, and the grand-daughter (through her mother) of a glassblower from a family of Greek origin.
-Her mathematics teacher at the lycée was a sister of mathematician Élie Cartan, and after passing the baccalaureate she was allowed (through the intervention of a friend's father, the head of the institution) to continue studying mathematics at the Collège de Chaptal.
+Anna Cartan, the mathematics teacher at the Lycée Jules-Ferry was a sister of mathematician Élie Cartan.
+After passing the baccalaureate, Marie-Louise Jacotin was allowed to continue studying mathematics at the Collège de Chaptal as a result of the influence of M. Coulom, head of the institution and father of one her school friends, Denise Coulom.
 On her second attempt, she placed second in the entrance examination for the École Normale Supérieure in 1926 (tied with Claude Chevalley), but by a ministerial decree was moved down to 21st position.
 After the intervention of Fernand Hauser, the editor of the Journal of the ENS, she was admitted to the school.
 Her teachers there included Henri Lebesgue and Jacques Hadamard, and she finished her studies in 1929.

-With the encouragement of ENS director Ernest Vessiot she traveled to Oslo to work with Vilhelm Bjerknes, under whose influence she became interested in the mathematics of waves and the work of Tullio Levi-Civita in this subject.
-She returned to Paris in 1930, married another mathematician, Paul Dubreil, and joined him on another tour of the mathematics centers of Germany and Italy, including a visit with Levi-Civita.
+With the encouragement of ENS director Ernest Vessiot Dubreil-Jacotin travelled to Oslo to work with Vilhelm Bjerknes, under whose influence she became interested in the mathematics of waves and the work of Tullio Levi-Civita in this subject.
+She returned to Paris in 1930, where she married mathematician Paul Dubreil on 28 June.
+The couple went on a tour of the mathematics centres of Germany and Italy, including a visit with Tullio Levi-Civita in Rome.
 The Dubreils returned to France again in 1931.